-The graduate minor in Program Design and Evaluation is an opportunity for graduate level focus on key elements of this research for social change degree.
+The graduate minor in Program Design and Evaluation - offered by the College of Social and Behavioral Sciences - is an opportunity for graduate level focus on key elements of this research for social change degree.
 Students must complete 9 units of credit.

 How to Apply

-Due to the University of Arizona's current financial situation, admissions to our PhD Minor in Program Design & Evaluation are currently on pause.
-This means you will not be able to apply to our program until this pause is lifted.
-If you are interested in taking our minor, please reach out to the Director of Graduate Studies Keith Bentele at dgssirow@arizona.edu for more information.
+Due to the University of Arizona's current financial situation, admissions to the MA in Program Design & Evaluation are currently on pause.
+This means you will not be able to apply to the program until this pause is lifted.
+If you are interested in enrolling in the program, please reach out to the Director of Graduate Studies Keith Bentele at dgssirow@arizona.edu for more information.

 Program Requirements